vitoryago/ADAM/docs/knowledge/how_to_learn_more.md

 4. How does activity-based aging solve the vacation problem?
 5. Why is BM25 still relevant with modern embeddings?

+### Recent Improvements Understanding
+1. **Why did BM25 fail with empty corpus and how was it fixed?**
+   - Understand ZeroDivisionError in BM25Okapi
+   - Learn about graceful initialization handling
+   - Know when to rebuild vs initialize indexes

+2. **How does the error boundary pattern improve web interface reliability?**
+   - Understand decorator patterns in Python
+   - Learn about error isolation and recovery
+   - Know the difference between fail-fast and graceful degradation

+3. **Why was memory search failing to find specific conversations?**
+   - Understand the difference between semantic and intent-based search
+   - Learn about query enhancement techniques
+   - Know how technical term extraction improves retrieval

+4. **How does session persistence work and why is it important?**
+   - Understand state management in web applications
+   - Learn about JSON serialization patterns
+   - Know the tradeoffs of client vs server storage

+5. **What is user intent detection and how does it improve memory retrieval?**
+   - Understand regex pattern matching for intent
+   - Learn about contextual query enhancement
+   - Know when to prioritize recall vs precision

 ### Implementation Skills
 1. How would you add a new LLM provider to ADAM?
 2. What changes would you make to support 1M+ memories?